 Response Configurations - When a caller dials 911 with a medical complaint in metropolitan Oklahoma City or Tulsa, that complaint is able to be coded into one of approximately 1,200 condition acuity determinants established within the Medical Priority Dispatch System (MPDS), a proprietary medical dispatch software system.
 MPDS is the most widely utilized such system in developed countries around the world and is supported by evidenced-based medicine.
-Version 12.1 of MPDS has been adopted by the MCB in specifying clinically appropriate utilization of fire response resources, while attempting to keep as many resources available in service for highest acuity medical responses and non-medical roles (fire suppression, hazardous materials, specialized rescue, and training).
+MPDS has been adopted by the MCB in specifying clinically appropriate utilization of fire response resources, while attempting to keep as many resources available in service for highest acuity medical responses and non-medical roles (fire suppression, hazardous materials, specialized rescue, and training).
 The design is to promote the usually closest fire apparatus is available for response to the scene of particularly serious, time-sensitive medical emergencies, such as cardiac arrest, unconsciousness, or gunshot wounds to the chest or abdomen.
 The criteria utilized to determine whether fire response was selected has previously been agreed to by the affiliated fire departments.
-During this operational year, both for ongoing analysis reasons and in acknowledgement of changes in the ambulance response time allowances, effective November 1, 2013, the Medical Director and OMD personnel conducted further review of each MPDS code for EMS system response configuration and priority for ambulance response.
+During this operational year, in scheduled and ongoing analysis, the Medical Director and OMD personnel conducted further review of each MPDS code for EMS system response configuration and priority for ambulance response.

 Research Leadership and Support - The Medical Director and the OMD Directors led and participated in multiple scientific studies throughout the year conducted by the EMS Section of the Department of Emergency Medicine at the University of Oklahoma School of Community Medicine.
-These studies were consistently selected for presentation at the National Association of EMS Physicians Annual Meeting.
-Costs for the presentations were borne by the OU Department of Emergency Medicine, without cost to the EMS system.

-Directions for Operational & Fiscal Year 2014-2015
+Directions for Operational & Fiscal Year 2015-2016